featurist/coypu/README.md

 Coypu drivers must implement the `Coypu.Driver` interface and read the `Configuration.Browser` setting to test the correct browser.

-`Coypu.Drivers.Selenium.SeleniumWebDriver` with Firefox is the only stable driver/browser combination that passes all the driver tests in Selenium so far.
+`Coypu.Drivers.Selenium.SeleniumWebDriver` with Firefox is the only stable driver/browser combination that passes all the driver tests so far.

 Choose your driver/browser combination like so: